A rainforest with a gold chain?:

 , , and

-Gold mining is one of the most pervasive activities in the Amazonian Rainforest of SE Peru, especially along the Madre de Dios river.
-Rainforests of this region are considered among the most biodiverse and complex ecosystems in the world, holding records for species of birds, mammals, insects, and species of woody and herbaceous plants, and providing many ecosystem services, at the local, regional and global level.
-This region is well known as well for its rich indigenous culture.
+Gold mining is one of the most pervasive activities in the Amazonian rainforest of southeast Peru, especially along the Madre de Dios river.
+Rainforests of this region are considered among the most biodiverse and complex ecosystems in the world, holding records for the numbers of species of birds, mammals, insects, and species of woody and herbaceous plants, and providing many ecosystem services, at the local, regional and global level.
+This region is also known for its rich indigenous culture.